The Most Commonly Asked Question: "I Was Arrested For DUI in Georgia and I Was Not Read My Miranda Rights"

 There Are Many Legal and Factual Defenses to Your DUI:

-Richard Lawson is a former DUI prosecutor with nearly 20 years experience defending those accused of DUI.
+Richard Lawson is a former DUI prosecutor with more than 25 years experience defending those accused of DUI.
 He is the most reviewed Georgia DUI Defense Attorney on Avvo.
 Call now.
 Your best defense begins here.